-This hearty German rye bread (called Roggenbrot) has a soft texture since the rye flour is set aside to soak up moisture before adding the rest of the ingredients.
-And whole spices are kneaded into the dough and release their aromatic flavors as the bread is baked.
+This hearty German rye bread called Roggenbrot has a soft interior since the rye flour is soaked in water before adding the rest of the ingredients.
+And the crust is crispy but not too thick, since the loaf is baked without steam or a Dutch oven.
+Best of all, whole spices are kneaded into the dough and release their aromatic flavors as the bread is baked.

-German rye bread often contains a blend of spices called Brotgewürz made from whole caraway seeds, coriander seeds, and fennel seeds.
-Since the seeds are so small, it doesn't really affect the texture of the bread.
-But it adds a really unique punch of flavor!
+Traditional German rye bread often contains a blend of spices called Brotgewürz made with whole caraway seeds, coriander seeds, and fennel seeds.
+Because the seeds are so small, it doesn't really affect the texture of the bread, but it adds a really unique punch of flavor!
+I included the individual (optional) spices in this recipe for you, since a bread spice blend can be difficult to find outside Germany.

-My recommendation: I recommend using medium or dark rye flour for Roggenbrot.
+As a final note, I recommend using medium or dark rye flour for Roggenbrot.
 It'll add a wonderful flavor and color, but it won't be too heavy.
+And if you still want more tips for baking with rye flour, check out my full post!

-- Rye flour - Rye flour is essential in German rye bread!
-It gives the bread its characteristic tangy, earthy flavor and dark color.
-It also makes the bread chewy and hearty.
+- Rye flour - Rye flour is essential in German rye bread.
+It gives the bread its characteristic tangy, earthy flavor, dark color, and chewy texture.

 - Instant yeast - Instant yeast (unlike active dry yeast) does not need to be activated before you can use it.
 Instant yeast also requires less time to proof, which means you can enjoy your bread sooner!